 The inventory is frequently prepared by a bailiff but it can be prepared and signed by the landlord and the tenant.
 At the end of the lease contract, after the tenant has left the apartment, another inventory is required to make comparison with the one that was signed at the start of the lease contract.
 In case there is any damages the landlord can deduct the costs of those damages from the security deposit.

-The security deposit is a maximum of one month of the initial rent to cover damages, unpaid bills etc. The security deposit must be returned to the tenant after the deduction of any necessary costs within a period of two months after the termination of the lease.
+The security deposit is a maximum of one month of the initial rent for unfurnished rentals and two months for furnished rentals.
+It cover damages, unpaid bills etc. The security deposit must be returned to the tenant after the deduction of any necessary costs within a period of two months after the termination of the lease.

 In order to rent in France, you must be well informed on the legal aspect of renting.
 You can also take advice if needed or request for the help of an estate agency like Paris attitude.